" I haven't been

 all day long.
 There's a continual stream

 of boats crossing and recrossing which was a rather amusing sight to see.
-We hadn't

 come to swim, just to watch and walk along the beach.
 UV ratings this close to the equator and at